 REDi

-The applications for the 2023 Fall cohort are now available and due on June 29 at noon.
+Applications open April 15 and close June 20 at noon.
 The application is available here during the application period.

 What does the program offer?